Jane Chapman: artist in residence at the Foyle Special Collections Library

-A new work Envoi , inspired by Ovid's Metamorphoses by Tom Armstrong and commissioned by Jane Chapman, set the scene for the composition workshop for students from the Music Department which followed the concert.
-This collaboration will result in a recital of new works for solo harpsichord (some of which may involve electronics) entitled The King's Miscellanywhich will take place on 26 March, 2012 in the Council Room, Strand Campus.
-Further details will appear here in due course.
+Another work Envoi , inspired by Ovid's Metamorphoses by Tom Armstrong and commissioned by Jane Chapman, set the scene for the composition workshop for students from the Music Department which followed the concert.
+This collaboration resulted in a recital of new works for solo harpsichordentitled The King's Miscellany which took place on 26 March, 2012 in the Council Room, Strand Campus.

 Described in the Wall Street Journal as 'one of Britain's most distinguished classical harpsichordists’, Jane Chapman is equally passionate about baroque and contemporary music, premiering over 200 solo, chamber and electro-acoustic works worldwide.
 She is involved in cutting edge collaborations with ground-breaking musicians and visual artists, exploring innovative approaches to performance.

 Her CDs of 18th century English music, The lady's banquet, and of the 17th century French Bauyn manuscript, offered the first extensive overviews of important sources previously unexplored on disc.
 Recent recordings include Berio's Rounds (Mode), New York Times pick of the year, and Three windows (DEM), with electric guitarist Mark Wingfield and saxophonist Iain Ballamy.
 Her latest CD - WIRED (NMC) - features new works with electronics by leading British composers.